 The network bandwidth is improved because multiple local virtual networks are now supported.

 Oracle Enterprise Manager Ops Center manages virtual hardware.
 Each virtual system can run a full instance of a unique operating system.
-Run full instances of Oracle Solaris and Linux operating systems inside a single Oracle VM Server.
-Use hardware virtualization in the following scenarios:
+You can run full instances of Oracle Solaris and Linux operating systems inside a single Oracle VM Server.
+You can use hardware virtualization in the following scenarios:

 Reduce the number of servers you support by hosting applications on the Oracle VM Server instead of on multiple servers.

 Use logical domains to host different operating system kernels in the same server.